5 Easy Guitar Care Tips for Beginners

 - Feel.
 Tarnished strings are rougher on the fingertips.
 Beginners who may already struggle to fret chords correctly don’t need any added challenges here.

 - Fret Damage.
 When strings get tarnished and nasty they can wear frets faster.
 Yes, frets do wear down over time.
 How quickly they wear depends on how often you play, and how well you care for your guitar.

-#3: Build Your Tool Kit
+3. Build a Quality Tool Kit

 It’s pretty frustrating when you roll up your sleeves to make a repair on your guitar only to realize you don’t have the right tools.
 As a newbie, I can almost guarantee this is going to happen to you.
 You can prove me wrong by beginning to build up your collection of guitar tools.